 Work is what I do, not where I go.

-This is part one of a two-part series on getting the most out of working remotely.
+This is part one of a two-part series on how to work remotely.
 Part one focuses on staying connected and being an effective team member.
 Part two is about how to manage a team with remote workers.

 Two and a half years ago I began my journey of working remotely.
 It was a surprisingly easy transition for me given that I had just moved back to California from Spain and was coming from a very traditional office culture in Barcelona.
 I was nervous about how well I’d adapt to working from a home office.
 I did my research and found tons of suggestions about the dos and don’ts of working from home.
 While some of the ideas were great, many suggestions were not very helpful in making me more productive or effective as a remote worker.

 Fast forward to today.
 I gradually found success working from home at my last company and even gained the support of those who were skeptical that anyone could be effective despite living hours away from headquarters.
 I recently joined Highfive and almost instantly I’ve become a well-integrated member of the team despite being the first remote worker.
 Highfive is very different from my previous company (40 employees vs. 920 employees, startup vs. publicly traded, one office vs. multiple locations), but in each case I’ve found a way to make it work.
 So I’d like to share some of my insights on how to be a successful remote worker.

 How to work remotely?
 5 recommendations for how to stay connected

 A picture is worth a thousand words.
 It may seem odd to recommend meeting face-to-face since I’m an advocate for not always being in the same place physically.
 However, for decades psychological research has shown that a large portion of communication is nonverbal and body language is incredibly important to understanding people.
 Video goes a long, long way to give you that in-person experience.